Nucleic acid notation: Single nucleobase and nucleoside

 Under the commonly used IUPAC system, nucleobases are represented by the first letters of their chemical names: guanine, cytosine, adenine, and thymine.
 This shorthand also includes eleven "ambiguity" or "degenerate" characters associated with every possible combination of the four DNA bases.
 The ambiguity characters were designed to encode positional variations in order to report DNA sequencing errors, consensus sequences, or single-nucleotide polymorphisms.
-The IUPAC notation, including ambiguity characters and suggested mnemonics, is shown in Table 1.
+The IUPAC notation, including ambiguity characters, is shown in Table 1.

 Degenerate base symbols in biochemistry are an IUPAC representation for a position on a DNA sequence that can have multiple possible alternatives.
 These should not be confused with non-canonical bases because each particular sequence will have in fact one of the regular bases.
 These are used to encode the consensus sequence of a population of aligned sequences and are used for example in phylogenetic analysis to summarise into one multiple sequences or for BLAST searches, even though IUPAC degenerate symbols are masked (as they are not coded).

-Symbols for dengenerate bases are chosen from the remaining characters of the Roman alphabet with logical mnemonics.
+Symbols for degenerate bases are chosen from the remaining characters of the Roman alphabet with logical mnemonics.
 Strong and weak are expressed by their initial letter, while amino, keto, purine, pyrimidine, and any are expressed by a letter from the stressed or otherwise prominent syllable.
 The triply-degenerate ("not X") letters are simply the next letter from the excluded letter.